tpc3/vote_bot/README.md

 * pushing new futures / bug fixes with pull requests

 Please make sure to contact me before doing any big changes to the codebase (or... fork it).

+## Known issues

+* Bot will do nothing when users who don't set their avater closes vote